 BOSS Groups Build Social Skills in PWS

 We want to help them build the social skills they need to initiate, establish, and maintain friendships.
-At Vanderbilt Kennedy Center, we're working to help build social skills through online social groups that meet three times a week for 10 weeks.
+At Vanderbilt Kennedy Center, we're working to help build social skills in people with Prader-Willi syndrome through online social groups that meet three times a week for 10 weeks.
 Teens 16 and up and young adults through 26 can be part of these online groups, which are run by trained facilitators who deliver a social skills curriculum designed just for people with PWS.
 The pilot program is named BOSS, Building Our Social Skills, and it gives them the skills to make and keep friends.

 Many people with PWS want friends, but lack the ability to read social cues, understand others feelings and develop empathy which is crucial to build strong friendships.
 In BOSS, we're starting with the building blocks, identifying feelings in ourselves and others, reading body and facial cues, listening to tone and words to really hear and understand what others are trying to say and what messages we're sending out to the world about our wants, needs, hopes, and dreams.
 We've worked on expression, modeling different kinds of facial expressions and being able to quickly identify how we and others are feeling.